 Before joining the Office of Administrative Hearings, Judge Bruch served as an Administrative Law Judge for the District of Columbia Commission on Human Rights for almost seven years.
 At the Commission, he primarily adjudicated complaints filed under the Human Rights Act, which prohibits discrimination in employment, housing, education, and public accommodations based on 19 protected traits.
-He also adjudicated cased involving the Family and Medical Leave Act, and adjudicated administrative appeals filed under the Criminal Background Checks for the Protection of Children and Youth Act.
+He also adjudicated cases involving the Family and Medical Leave Act, and adjudicated administrative appeals filed under the Criminal Background Checks for the Protection of Children and Youth Act.

 Judge Bruch also has experience working in the private sector and for a non-profit.